shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Glossary.md

 A value that represents a combination of a camera's shutter speed and f-number.
 It is essentially a measurement of exposure such that all combinations of shutter speed and f-number that yield the same level of exposure have the same EV.
 HDRP Lights can use Ev 100, which is Ev with a 100 International Standards Organisation (ISO) film.

+## General Rendering

+<a name="Texture atlas"></a>
+#### Texture atlas

+A texture atlas is a large texture containing several smaller textures packed together.
+In HD Render Pipeline we use texture atlases for shadow maps and decals.